diogtsix/Fixed_Aircraft_Wing/README.md

 2) Fixed_Wing_Structural_Dynamics : The Structural Dynamics model which was developed by me in an older project.
 There you can find results and plots regarding the wing behaviour under specific loading.
 This report is considered as a benchmark for our model and it is the early steps I did around the implementation of wing's structural dynamics.

 3) Structural_Optimization_for_fixed_Wing : This document contains some theoritical background for the methods we have implemented.
 In this pdf you can also find our optimization project architecture and some code snippets.

+4) Technical_Documentation_for_Fatigue_Analysis_Module : This document contains theoritical brackground regarding Fatigue Analysis.
+Also works as a guide through the predictive maintance module of this project.

 In general the above reports can guide you through the whole engineering methods and problem we faced and solved in this project.